ATHENS HILLS CSA

 The Combo Corner from our Athens partners ~

-Last week was the last of the fruit basket
+Last week was the last of the fruit basket.

 This week’s bread selection from the Village Bakery and Cafe is Ukranian Rye.